 Your beneficiaries will need to contact CEP and provide a certified death certificate.
 They will also need to inform CEP in writing whether they want to cash out the investment note(s) or hold it to maturity.

 Yes.
 You will need to provide a copy of your trust agreement or complete a Certification of Trust Agreement form.
 CEP requires that we have one of these items before we can set up your investment note in the name of a trust.

 Traditional, Roth, Coverdell ESA, Spousal, and SEP.

 Traditional IRA: Contributions to a Traditional IRA may be tax-deductible, and the interest earned is tax-deferred.
 Regular distributions from a Traditional IRA are taxable.
-You must begin taking distributions after the age of 70 ½ and can no longer make contributions.
+You must begin taking distributions after the age of 73, but if you are still employed, you may continue to make contributions.

 Yes!
 You can take penalty-free distributions from your Traditional IRA once you turn age 59 ½.
 For Roth IRAs, you can take distributions if you are 59 ½ and have had your account open for at least five years.
 Church Extension Plan does not assess any penalties for distributions from IRAs.
 However, there is a six-month interest penalty for transferring your IRA to another custodian before your term is up.

 No. IRAs must be held in the name of an individual.
 If the person is married, the spouse usually is the primary beneficiary and the trust is the contingent beneficiary.
 If the person is not married, the trust can be the primary beneficiary.